ConnorBaker/CS321_TeamBigData/README.md

 #### Ingesting data into a data store

-Elasticsearch is a first-class citizen in NiFi.
-As such, as there exists a Processor meant to allow ingestion into an Elasticsearch index.
+NiFi ships with the capability to ingest into some Elasticsearch index.

 ### Elasticsearch